gitmachtl/various/upsnutwrapper/README.md

 This little script emulates a **NUT-Server** together with the tiny tool "tcpserver" from the ucspi-tcp package.
 It **needs** an installed and working **apcupsd** running on the machine or on a remote machine.
-It is working fine with Synology/QNAP NAS for example (my usecase).
+It is working fine with Synology/QNAP/True-NAS for example (my usecase).

 The script is simple and small and solves some problems having **apcupsd and a NUT-Server** on the same machine.
 Use it if you like, but don't scream at me if it's doing something wrong.